Hand of Irulegi

 The Hand of Irulegi is a late Iron Age archaeological artifact unearthed in 2021 during excavations in the archaeological site of Irulegi (Navarre), next to the medieval castle of Irulegi, located in the municipality of Aranguren, Spain.
 The bronze artifact has the distinctive shape of a right hand with extended fingers.
 It has five separate strings of letters using the northeastern Iberian script, probably corresponding to five or more words, carved on the side that represents the back of a hand.

+Due to the importance and unique nature of the Irulegi Hand, the Government of Navarre announced on September 4, 2023, that it had begun the process of having it declared an Asset of Cultural Interest.
+On the anniversary of its discovery, it also announced that the Irulegi Hand would be exhibited at the Museum of Navarre, probably during the summer of 2024.
+However, this intention was fulfilled later, as on December 17, the Hand was put on display in the museum's recently renovated prehistoric room.
+As of 2024, it was being temporarily kept there, pending the completion of renovations to Room 1.1, which is dedicated to the Roman period.

 Context and form

 The "Hand of Irulegi" (Note: Irulegiko eskua, Mano de Irulegi) has been a working title assigned to the archaeological find.
 It dates from the 1st century BC.
 At the time, during the period of Sertorian Wars, the native Vasconic population took sides and the settlement came under attack, extending the fire throughout the fortified town as a result.
 As outlined by Juantxo Agirre Mauleon, secretary of the Science Society Aranzadi, which conducted the excavation, the roof of the dwelling collapsed, which allowed for the preservation of archaeological remains under the debris.
 The hand may have hung from the door, where it provided protection for the house.
 According to a report in The Economist, 'such striking hand-shaped designs are unknown in Spanish or neighbouring cultures'.

 It has been linked to Iberian and Celtiberian trophies representing the cut hand of a defeated enemy.

 However, similar objects known as hamsa are found in various cultures of the Middle East and North Africa, including Phoenician colonies in the Iberian peninsula.